josemotta/vl53l1x-python/README.md

 tof.stop_ranging() # Stop ranging
 ```

-See examples for more advanced usage.
+See examples and tests for more advanced usage.